Glossary Dunning

 To improve the overall experience, organizations need to create customer-centric processes like:

-- Creating incentives for customers that pay on time or use preferred payment methods.
+• Creating incentives for customers who pay on time or use preferred payment methods.

-By focusing on improving the customer experience, companies can reduce their involuntary churn rate and improve the customer-company relationship.
+Improving the customer experience helps companies reduce their involuntary churn rate and improve customer relationships.

 People Also Ask